Is your child ready for a cell phone? Take this quiz to find out.

 Here are a few reasons to choose Aura:

-• Safe Gaming features with cyberbullying warnings.
+• Safe Gaming features with cyberbullying alerts.
 Aura has 24/7 in-game voice and text monitoring for over 200 popular PC games, and sends alerts if it detects bullying or harassment.

 • Better support (that’s available when you need it).
 Aura makes it easy to get assistance with 24/7 U.S.-based customer support via phone, email, and live chat options.

-• Up to $5 million in insurance coverage.
+• Up to $5 million in identity theft insurance.
 Aura’s family plans offer generous insurance coverage to protect against eligible losses due to identity theft — including stolen money, credit cards, and legal fees.

 💪 Get full family online safety — for free.
 Aura combines award-winning parental controls with online, identity, and fraud protection, along with access to 24/7 phone support and up to $5 million in identity theft insurance.
 Try Aura free for 14 days.